What to Expect During Addiction Treatment Intake

 - Weather-appropriate clothes, including sweaters and pullovers to wear in cooler temperatures.
-NOTE: While it gets very hot in Las Vegas during the summer months, you will also be spending a considerable amount of time indoors in air conditioning during treatment sessions.
+NOTE: While it gets very hot in Las Vegas during the summer months, you will also be spending a considerable amount of time indoors in air conditioning during your personalized treatment sessions.
 Don’t overpack.
-We will have laundry facilities on-site for you to wash your clothing.
+We will have laundry facilities on-site and provide powdered laundry detergent.

 - Books.
 We encourage you to bring reading material that is not harmful to your recovery efforts.